-Norvasc is a common brand name for the drug amlodipine bensylate, which is a medication that is used to treat high blood pressure in dogs.
+Norvasc is a common brand name for the drug amlodipine bensylate, which is a medication used to treat high blood pressure in dogs.

 It works by blocking the entry of calcium into the walls of blood vessels.
 Muscles need calcium to contract, and blocking calcium forces the smooth muscles of the blood vessels to relax, lowering blood pressure.

 You should only give Norvasc or any other medication with amlodipine to your dog if you have a veterinarian’s prescription.
-Follow your veterinarian’s instructions closely for proper use of Norvasc for your dog.
+Follow your vet’s instructions closely for proper use of Norvasc for your dog.

 Uses Of Norvasc For Dogs

-The main use of Norvasc in dogs is to treat high blood pressure or hypertension, though it is also used in the treatment of congestive heart failure.
+The main use of Norvasc in dogs is to treat high blood pressure or hypertension, though it’s also used in the treatment of congestive heart failure.

-Because it relaxes the blood vessel muscles and reduces blood pressure, the heart does not have to work as hard to pump blood.
+Because it relaxes the blood vessel muscles and reduces blood pressure, the heart doesn’t have to work as hard to pump blood.